 The Art Institute's course largely exceeded my expectation.
-It brought be "a bundle of joy" that money cannot buy.
-To set the context, I am French Canadian and I work in investment.
-I truly missed not having receive a liberal art education so some 10 years ago, I decided to do my own education, the self-taught hard way.
+It brought me "a bundle of joy" that money cannot buy.
+To set the context, I am French Canadian and work in investment.
+I truly missed not receiving a liberal art education, so some 10 years ago, I decided to do my own education, the self-taught hard way.
 I read tons of books and saw zillions of museums as I live in Europe.
-I managed to get a decent level of knowledge in art but I was looking to put this in a more organised framework, and to learn more about the history bit behind "history of art".
-It is with this goal in mind that I started searching the internet for the "formula" that would best meet my goal.
-I searched for all the online short and/or intensive course options as I could not commit to a long-term on location course.
+I managed to get a decent level of knowledge in art, but I was looking to put this in a more organised framework and to learn more about the history bit behind the "history of art".
+With this goal in mind, I started searching the internet for the "formula" that would best meet my goal.
+I searched for all the online short and/or intensive course options as I could not commit to a long-term on-location course.

-The Art Institute offered to me to test their course, 7 day money back guarantee.
+The Art Institute offered me to test their course with a 7-day money-back guarantee.
 I was then convinced that the level was appropriate, not out of reach for my capacity but challenging enough.
-But the surprising nice addition is how my tutor adjusted his style/comments to my progression.
-In a very supportive way, he "raised the bar" by becoming more demanding, although always in a soft and engaging way, in order to push me to my limit.
-That was brilliant tutorial.
-And I guess that the same technique is used to engage people with different background.
-Technically, the course is also well thought.
-We have full freedom to work at you own space, and at least in my case, the tutor was quickly providing his constructive feedback (in most instance within 24hrs, even during the Christmas holiday!).
+But the surprisingly nice addition is how my tutor adjusted his style/comments to my progression.
+In a very supportive way, he "raised the bar" by becoming more demanding, although always soft and engaging, to push me to my limit.
+That was a brilliant tutorial.
+And I guess that the same technique is used to engage people with different backgrounds.
+Technically, the course is also well thought out.
+We have full freedom to work in our own space, and at least in my case, the tutor quickly provided his constructive feedback (in most instances, within 24hrs, even during the Christmas holiday!).

-In summary, this course is brilliantly designed to reach a wide range audience in terms of background, and run by an enthusiastic team, from Lilly in support to my brilliant tutor Stephen Farthing, who also wrote a must-have book "Art: the whole story" (on Amazon).
-Thing about an improved version of Gombrich incorporating the recent developments, and in a much more visually appealing format.
-If you cannot enrol in the course, at minimum spoil yourself by buying this book.
+In summary, this course is brilliantly designed to reach a wide range of audience in terms of background and run by an enthusiastic team, from Lilly in support to my brilliant tutor Stephen Farthing, who also wrote a must-have book "Art: the whole story" (on Amazon).
+Thing about an improved version of Gombrich incorporating the recent developments and in a much more visually appealing format.
+If you cannot enrol in the course, at minimum, spoil yourself by buying this book.

 My only regret is that it is over!
 Joelle Verdon, a happy and grateful graduate of the Art Institute.

-Ps: As an indication, I personally spent circa 15 to 20 hours per module, this, because I read beyond and “around” the course material.
-I guess that one can do it within 12 hours/module by sticking to the basic material but in my view, it would be a shame to do not tab into the great bibliography.
+Ps: As an indication, I personally spent circa 15 to 20 hours per module because I read beyond and “around” the course material.
+I guess one can do it within 12 hours/module by sticking to the basic material, but in my view, it would be a shame not to tap into the great bibliography.
 And read about the parallel development in literature, politic, music……..